 - Wait as the coffee begins to get pulled back down into the lower chamber.
 This process should take about a minute to complete -You will know for sure it is done when you can see the grounds forming a small mound in the hopper.

 - Remove the top portions of the syphon device, and use the bottom carafe to pour the coffee into your pre-warmed cups of choice.
 Enjoy!

 Syphon coffee is considered by some to be the very best way to drink coffee.
 Generally speaking, syphon coffee is described as full-bodied, clean, and smooth.
 It is rich in flavor.
 Some devotees also proclaim that the aroma is more intense due to the globe mechanisms.
 Expect coffee produced with this brewing method to be crisp and vibrant, with easily detectable flavor notes.

 Who Is the Syphon Brewing Method For?

 We're not going to mince words here, this brewing method is not for the faint of heart.
 It takes a lot of skill and practice.
 It requires a careful eye and paying strict attention.
 It also takes considerably longer than most other brewing methods.
-However, if you're looking to wow guests, syphon brewing can't be beat for the sheer element of theatrics.
+However, if you're looking to wow guests, syphon brewing can't be beaten for the sheer element of theatrics.
 It's a really “cool” looking way to brew coffee.
-Syhpon brewing devices look like something out of a science lab, and they really are fascinating to watch.
+Syphon brewing devices look like something out of a science lab, and they really are fascinating to watch.